drazdra/UNN/README.md

 > And yes, of course, each one of these transformations introduces some noise and loses some useful signal.
 So the more transformations we have, the harder it is to train a model.
 It just has to find its own similarities in each of the intermediate patterns.
 On the other hand, this is the actual way Transformers work, their core toolkit, allowing them to process patterns.

-Conceptually, the role of the O matrix is to transform the faceted attention heads' output into a pattern that is compatible with the original pattern that we had at the input of the attention block.
+Conceptually, the role of the O matrix is to transform the faceted attention heads' output into a pattern that is compatible with the original pattern.
+The one that we had at the input of the attention block.

 Also, it tries to filter out single false attention heads' results, relying upon the results of all attention heads, thus patching the attention flaws.
 Remember what we talked about in the Q/K block?
-Here, if the heads produced some redundant information, the O matrix can learn how to use it to extract the useful signal and ignore the "lying" heads.
+If the heads produced some redundant information, the O matrix can learn how to use it to extract the useful signal and ignore the "lying" heads.

 And here, we finally get the required *change* to our original pattern that the attention block has produced.